David Starkey Attacks “A Snotty-Nosed Punk”

 Starkey’s remarks echo those of the Prince of Wales who has been critical of plans to erect a group of steel and glass partment buildings opposite Sir Christopher Wren’s late 17th century Royal Hospital.
 The Prince describes the buildings as “unsympathetic” and “unsuitable” for the area.

 For more information, see the article in The Daily Telegraph.Filed under British Royals, Historical Royals

-Tagged Architecture, David Starkey, Henry VII, Henry VIII, Richmond Palace.
+Tagged Architecture, David Starkey, Henry VII of England, Henry VIII of England, Richmond Palace.